 A Contamination Control Risk dashboard serves as a visual means of risk communication.
-For each contamination control, the risk assessment team may determine the overall risk by evaluating the individual improvement priorities for each hazard associated with the contamination control and the use of color codes (see Appendix C: Improvement Priority Matrix), as follows:
+For each contamination control, the risk assessment team may determine the overall risk by evaluating the individual improvement priorities for each hazard associated with the contamination control, as follows:

-- If all hazards for a given contamination control are green or blue, then the contamination control is green (low Improvement Priority/Risk of Failure). - If all hazards for a given contamination control are red, then the contamination control is red (high Improvement Priority/Risk of Failure). - If the hazards for a given contamination control are a combination of colors (i.e., the hazards are not all red or green/blue, but rather have multiple separate Improvement Priorities), then the contamination control is yellow (medium Improvement Priority/Risk of Failure) or red (high Improvement Priority/Risk of Failure), as determined by the SME input.
-This determination and the associated rationale must be documented.
+• If all hazards for a given contamination control are green or blue, then the contamination control is green (low Improvement Priority/Risk of Failure).

+If all hazards for a given contamination control are red, then the contamination control is red (high Improvement Priority/Risk of Failure).
+If the hazards for a given contamination control are a combination of colors (i.e., the hazards are not all red or green/blue, but rather have multiple separate Improvement Priorities), then the contamination control is yellow (medium Improvement Priority/Risk of Failure) or red (high Improvement Priority/Risk of Failure), as determined by the SME input.
+This determination and the associated rationals must be documented.